senecobis/intro-to-Machine-Learning-assignments/README.md

 # intro-to-Machine-Learning-assignments
-Main purpose of this repository is to store and share mandatory, graded exercises of the academic year 2021-2022 (spring semester )
+Main purpose of this repository is to store and share, graded exercises of Introduction to machine learning ETH 2022 spring semester

 1.a) CV_for_ridge_regression